Gavin O'Reilly: Other roles

 O'Reilly was president of the World Association of Newspapers (WAN) from 2005 to 2011, including during the merger with IFRA to form the World Association of Newspapers and News Publishers.
 He was elected as the first president of the merged association.

 In 2013, he became Group CEO of The Agency Group Limited (now UTA Music).
 He has also been a director at Bayard Capital LLC and served as executive chairman of Red Flag Consulting and chairman of Wemersive, a VR software company.
 He invested in and chaired Agate Systems Ltd in 2018.

 O'Reilly is a founding member of United Europe, a non-profit association established in 2013.

 On 1 February 2021, he became chairman of The New European Limited.

 Former roles

 He has also held positions as chairman of the National Newspapers of Ireland, BM Polyco, and Dromoland Castle Holdings Limited, and as a director of Norkom Technologies PLC, TVC PLC, PT Mahaka Media TBK, Ashford Castle Hotel, Cashcade Ltd., iTouch PLC, and the Irish Heart Foundation.
 He was also a founding director of Barretstown Gang Camp in Ireland.

 Personal life

 O'Reilly married model and actress Alison Doody on 25 June 1994.
 They lived at Bartra House, Dalkey, and had two daughters before separating in 2004 and divorcing in 2006.

 In 2012, O'Reilly married the Danish Christina Grimm.
-They have two children and now live in Los Angeles.
+They have two children and now live in France.